The documentation you are viewing is for Dapr v1.13 which is an older version of Dapr. For up-to-date documentation, see the latest version.

 PubSub

-, you can specify both inbound
+In a PubSub target/component, you can specify both inbound and outbound operations.

 spec: